-At December 31, 2021, we had cash, cash equivalents and short-term investments of \$248.1 million.
-We believe that our existing cash, cash equivalents and short-term investments will enable us to fund our operating expenses and capital expenditure requirements into the second half of 2023.
+At December 31, 2022, we had cash, cash equivalents and short-term investments of \$233.8 million.
+We believe that our existing cash, cash equivalents and short-term investments, will enable us to fund our operating expenses and capital expenditure requirements through at least twelve months following the issuance of these financial statements.
 We have based this estimate on assumptions that may prove to be wrong, and we could exhaust our available capital resources sooner than we expect.
-See "- Liquidity and Capital Resources."
+See "-Liquidity and Capital Resources."